thcorporation/ThDocs/index.md

 ED Addons is the best skinbase for Kodi and this Document will help you how to do it.

-> {: .warning }
+{: .important-title }
+> IMPORTANT
-> If you're making a addon that resets Kodi,
+> If you have an addon that resets your Kodi Setup
-> please test it on a empty Kodi Setup
+> please test it on a empty setup such as http://onworks.net

 # Get your addon to ED Addons
 Getting your skin to EminenceDownload is very easy!